LIS/LIMS Integration Services

 Need help connecting your LIS to an EHR, reference lab, or cloud platform?
 Let's talk.

 Laboratory integrations operate under strict regulatory oversight.
-We build interfaces with the validation, audit trails, and documentation that accreditation requires.
+Validation, audit trails, and documentation are built into every Saga engagement.

-CAP accreditation requires that all LIS interfaces be validated before production use and periodically revalidated.
-This means documented test protocols, evidence of accurate data transmission for each interface, and audit trails that demonstrate ongoing monitoring.
-We deliver CAP-ready validation packages that include test plans, execution evidence, defect resolution logs, and sign-off documentation for your laboratory director.
+Validated interfaces with documented test protocols, evidence of accurate data transmission, and audit trails for ongoing monitoring.
+We deliver CAP-ready validation packages — test plans, execution evidence, defect logs, and laboratory-director sign-off documentation.

-CLIA compliance mandates quality controls at every stage of the testing lifecycle — including the interfaces that transmit orders and results.
-Our integration work includes verification protocols that confirm accurate order mapping, result value fidelity, reference range accuracy, and proper handling of critical and amended results.
-We also configure alerting rules for interface failures that could affect result delivery timeliness.
+Quality controls at every stage of the testing lifecycle including the interfaces transmitting orders and results.
+Our verification protocols confirm order mapping, result-value fidelity, reference-range accuracy, and proper handling of critical and amended results, plus alerting for interface failures affecting result-delivery timeliness.

-For pharmaceutical, research, and manufacturing laboratories, FDA 21 CFR Part 11 governs electronic records and electronic signatures.
-LIMS integrations in these environments must maintain complete audit trails, enforce access controls with unique user identification, and ensure data integrity through validated system configurations.
-We design integrations that meet Part 11 requirements including tamper-evident logging, electronic signature workflows, and validated data migration procedures with documented chain of custody.
+For pharmaceutical, research, and manufacturing labs — complete audit trails, access controls with unique user identification, and validated data integrity.
+We design integrations with tamper-evident logging, electronic signature workflows, and validated data migration with documented chain of custody.

 Lab Integration in Action